ArtemSaakov/STATS507/README.md

 # STATS507
-My stats homework and other content
+My STATS507 homework assignments and other content